stokestudio/stoke-toolbelt/README.md

 ```

 ### ScrollToTop
+For use with [react-router](https://github.com/ReactTraining/react-router).
 Scroll to top of page on route changes.

 ```jsx
 <ScrollToTop>